MatthiasHarzer/GoogleDiscordBot/README.md

 Discord Bot that Googles and plays music

 ## Todo for own use:
-Added a `Secrets.cs` file with your DiscordToken and Api keys:
+Add a `Secrets.cs` file with your DiscordToken and Api keys:
 ```cs
 namespace GoogleBot
 {